eapanthers/AutoDrafter/README.md

 A fantasy football drafter which plans an entire draft given certain parameters.
 See https://eaanalytics.blogspot.com/2021/01/building-better-auto-drafter-using-gene.html for more information.

-Clone this repository ($ git clone https://github.com/eapanthers/AutoDrafter.git), then install the appropriate python packages.
-Then run python Drafter.py after navigating to the correct directory and answer the following prompts:
-  - The index of the first pick
+Open your terminal of choice, clone this repository ($ git clone https://github.com/eapanthers/AutoDrafter.git), and install the appropriate python packages.
+Then run python Drafter.py after navigating to AutoDrafter/src.
+It may take a minute to cache for first time use this session.
+After that, go to File -> Set Config... and choose the configuration file located in the same directory as AutoDrafter, or set your own configuration values.
+Picks can be either a full list, or if you made no trades just the index of your first pick.
-  - The number of rounds in the draft (two will be subtracted to account for kicker and defense picks)
-  - The number of teams in the league
-  - The weight given towards drafting QBs, on a scale of 1 to number of rounds -- this number will correspond approximately to the number that get picked
-  - The weight given towards drafting RBs
-  - The weight given towards drafting WRs
-  - The weight given towards drafting TEs - the sum of these weights should equal the number of rounds - 2.
-So in a 14 round league, I'd recommend 1, 5, 5, 1 as the weights
-  - (Optional) The amount of variance observed when simulating the draft on a scale of 1-10.
+After setting your config, click Done and go to File -> Set CSVs (unless you set your CSV paths in the config json).
+Select the sample CSVs in the fantasyCSVs folder in the same directory as AutoDrafter.
+Once those are all set, you can view the board using the View Board option, or run the simulation.

+For common issues, see Troubleshooting.md

  Sample datasets containing ADP and player projections from ESPN are included.